Iri25/computer-network/README.md

-Computer Networks
+# computer-network

-A larger project for the operation of a computer network, including operations such as VLAN, DNS, Routing, NAT.
+Cisco Packet Tracer project for the operation of a computer network, including operations such as VLAN, DNS, Routing, NAT.